 New York Attorneys Defending Drivers Against DUI Charges

-Technically speaking, a New York driver is under no obligation to take the field sobriety test.
-True, New York is an “implied consent” state, meaning that acceptance of a driver’s license brings along with it the implied consent to allow a chemical test to determine one’s blood alcohol content (BAC).
-That implied consent does not, however, extend to the field sobriety test itself.
+That implied consent does not extend to the field sobriety test itself.
 Accordingly, the driver may refuse the test.
 Recognize, however, that the refusal may be admissible against the driver in any later DWI trial.
-The prosecutor may also argue that a refusal shows a consciousness of guilt on the part of the driver.
+The prosecutor may also argue that a refusal shows a consciousness of guilt on the driver's part.

 Purpose of the Field Sobriety Test

-- The driver’s demeanor
+• The driver’s demeanor

-- His or her ability to speak clearly
+• His or her ability to speak clearly

-- Any odor of alcohol on the driver’s person
+• Any odor of alcohol on the driver’s person

-- The condition of the driver’s eyes (e.g., are they watery?)
+• The condition of the driver’s eyes (e.g., are they watery?)

-- Even the driver’s clothing (an unkempt appearance may signal that the driver has had too much to drink)
+• Even the driver’s clothing (an unkempt appearance may signal that the driver has had too much to drink)

 Recent Efforts are Underway to Make Field Sobriety Tests Less Subjective